RomainUCF/dht11-deltatemp-deltahum/README.md

 ## ΔTemperature, ΔHumitidty
-Data taken from a DHT11 sensor connected to an arduino and plotted using MATLAB.
+Real time analysis of data taken from a DHT11 sensor connected to an arduino and plotted using MATLAB.

 ## Hardware
 ![image](https://user-images.githubusercontent.com/63273069/110583564-ddd96e80-813b-11eb-859a-d01e4eacb062.png)